AI

 Conclusion: The Research Stack, Not the Research Tool

-A year after OpenAI's launch, the category has clarified.
+A year and a half after OpenAI's launch, the category has clarified.
 Deep research agents aren't a winner-take-all market.
-They're a four-player mix where the right answer depends on what you're researching, how much time you have, and where your source material lives.
+They're a mix where the right answer depends on what you're researching, how much time you have, where your source material lives, and whether you're clicking a button or calling an API.

 If I had to pick one for most knowledge workers in 2026, it's Perplexity Pro.
-Five hundred runs per month at $20 is the best volume-to-price ratio, runs are fast enough to fit inside a normal work rhythm, and the SimpleQA accuracy is genuinely strong.
+The volume-to-price ratio at $20 is the best of the group, runs are fast enough to fit inside a normal work rhythm, and the SimpleQA accuracy is genuinely strong.
 For heavier or more ambiguous work, pair it with OpenAI Deep Research or Claude Research.
+For developers, Perplexity's Sonar Deep Research and Google's new Deep Research API are the two you can build on today.

 But the tool choice matters less than what you do with the output.
 The biggest mistake I see people make is treating a deep research report as finished work.
 It isn't.
 It's raw material.
 The actual knowledge gets built when you highlight the claims that matter, link them to other things you've read, and return to them later when the topic comes up again.